Emmanuel-Okyere/trading-system-order-processing-service/API_Documentation.md

 ```

 <a name="create-order"></a>
-- ## Registration
+## Order

 The register API will accept user credentials:
-product,quantity, price,side and type  and saves it to the database.
+product,quantity, price,side,Portfolio and type  and saves it to the database.
 **Note** Only authenticated users can access this endpoint
 ### Request Information